isabella232/OfficeDocs-CustomLearning-pr.it-IT/CustomLearning/custom_contentupdates.md

 Gli asset seguenti sono stati aggiunti alla playlist "Use Planner" in "Products\Planner".
 #### <a name="use-planner-playlist"></a>Usare la playlist di Planner
 - To Do vs Planner
-- Vedere le attività di Planner in To Do
+- Visualizzare le attività di Planner in To Do
 - Usare l'app Attività in Teams

 ### <a name="word"></a>Word